-If you are aspiring for prestigious law entrance exams like CLAT, AILET, and LSAT, you cannot afford to ignore the logical reasoning as this section holds almost 20-25% weightage in these exams.
+If you are aspiring for prestigious law entrance exams like CLAT (Common Law Admission Test), AILET (All India Law Entrance Test), and other upcoming law entrance exams, you cannot afford to ignore the logical reasoning as this section holds almost 20-25% weightage in these exams.

 Wondering how to study logical reasoning for Law Entrance Exams in India?
 We have curated tips and tricks to help you better understand how to prepare for logical reasoning for law entrance exams 2023, important topics, and more.

 Here is the list of topics you must study logical reasoning in law:

 |Data Arrangements & Puzzle Solving (linear, complex, and conditional statements), ranking Test, Input-Output||Statement & Assumptions, Syllogisms, Conditional Statements, and Hidden Propositions|

 |Directions, Blood Relations, Analogy, Alpha-numeric Test, Alphabet Test, Coding-Decoding, etc||Paragraph-based CR: Understanding of conclusions, Inferences, Premises, Counter-Premises, Assumptions, Strengthing, Weakening of Arguments, Flawed Reasoning, Bold-faced Statements|

 |Arithmetical Reasoning, Set-Theory, Clocks, Calendar, etc||Statement-based CR: Assumptions, Forcefulness of Arguments, Course of Action|

 Studying Logical Reasoning for law entrance exams in India requires a strategic approach.
 Here are five expert tips along with explanations and preferred methods

 Familiarize yourself with various logical reasoning question types and the techniques to solve them.
 Different question types require distinct problem-solving methods.